jmorris0x0/terraform-provider-k8sconnect/docs/ADRs/ADR-005-field-ownership-strategy.md

 **Scope:** This ADR covers how we use SSA field ownership to determine which fields to include in `managed_state_projection` (our filtered view of K8s state for drift detection).
 For how we display field ownership information to users, see ADR-020.

 **Related ADRs:**
-- ADR-020: Field Ownership Display Strategy (field_ownership computed attribute)
+- ADR-020: Managed Fields Display Strategy (managed_fields computed attribute)
 - ADR-021: Ownership Transition Messaging (centralized warning system)

 ## Context